 - Represents clients in matters involving breach of contract and fraud, commercial banking, securities fraud and insider trading, corporate control and intra-corporate disputes, patent and trademark infringement, trade secrets, employee noncompete and confidentiality agreements, data theft, antitrust, class action, and product liability claims

 - Lectures frequently on litigation and dispute resolution topics to bar groups and industry associations

-- Chairs U.S. Senator Mark Kirk's Judicial Advisory Board, screening candidates for federal court judge
+- Chaired U.S. Senator Mark Kirk's Judicial Advisory Board, screening candidates for federal court judge

 In the last several years, Mr. Baugher has won a multimillion dollar securities action, a multimillion dollar contractual indemnification suit, a million dollar jury verdict in a business acquisition dispute, a multimillion dollar claim against the U.S. Government, and a trial in Delaware Chancery Court.
 Representing a Texas bank in New York federal court, Mr. Baugher obtained a $53 million judgment against Iraq’s primary commercial bank and subsequently pursued the Central Bank of Iraq for further relief through successful Second Circuit appeals.
 Other notable cases include:

 - Fairchild v.
 Wausau (Circuit Court of DuPage County, Ill.
 2015); won million dollar damage award in three week trial for breach of contract and insurance coverage.

 - Ashley v.
 J.P.
 Morgan Securities (Financial Institution Regulatory Authority arbitration, 2012); won damage award for misrepresentations in sale of auction rate securities.

 - Rexnord Corporation v.
 American Employers Insurance Company (Circuit Court of DuPage County, Ill.
 2011; affirmed 2012); won summary judgment on multiparty insurance coverage environmental suits and countersuits, sustaining judgment in Illinois Appellate Court.